Lieferfrist: ca. 3-12 Werktage

 Great skin starts with cleansing.
 Consider it the groundwork of your routine, laying the foundations for everything that comes afterwards.
 If you’re not already a double cleanse convert, allow us to introduce you to the concept.
 Simply put, double cleansing involves washing your face twice at the end of the day.

 The first cleanse will whisk away surface grime (we’re talking makeup, SPF and anything your skin has picked up during the day) so that the second cleanse can swoop in and give your pores a really good clear-out.
 Balm cleansers are great as a first cleanse, as they do a brilliant job of melting away residue.
-For your second cleanse, a gel is a satisfying choice, leaving skin feeling fresh.
+For your second cleanse, a gel cleanser is a satisfying choice, leaving skin feeling fresh.
 That being said, there’s no reason why you can’t use the same cleanser twice – as long as it involves running water.
 Trust us, your skin will be glowing quicker than you can say goodbye to your makeup wipes.

 Our skin is constantly busy behind the scenes, performing functions that most of us don’t give any thought to.
 However, as we travel down the path of life, the speed at which it carries out those tasks slows – including the rate at which it turns over old, dulling skin cells.

 To give your skin a helping hand, consider introducing a liquid exfoliant to your routine.
 Ingredients including poly, beta and alpha-hydroxy acids break down the bonds that hold redundant skin cells to the surface, whisking them away to reveal the fresher, more radiant skin beneath.
 With continued use, you’re likely to notice an improvement in skin tone too, making it look clearer and healthier.